Founder, CEO & Strategist since 2001. Anders provides thoughts and reflections about how to think about onlinification and digitalisation in B2B.

 Subscribe

 Believe it or not, many companies start most meetings by presenting themselves and their company!
-Do you know how many times we have seen a typical company presentation?
-Would they let you into the room if they didn’t already know who you were?
+Do you know how many times you have seen a typical company presentation?
+Would they let you into the room if they didn't already know who you were?

-So, please stop talking about your company and yourself and focus on being them!
+And please stop talking about your company and yourself and focus on being them!

 The article was updated on November 18, 2021